MicrosoftDocs/xamarin-docs/docs/tools/ci/intro-to-ci.md

 [![](intro-to-ci-images/intro02-small.png "Once these tests are uploaded to App Center, the CI server can run them automatically as part of a CI process as shown in this diagram")](intro-to-ci-images/intro02.png#lightbox)

-# Components of Continuous Integration

-There is an extensive ecosystem of commercial and open-source tools designed to support CI.
-This section explains a few of the most common ones.

 ## Version Control

 ### Azure DevOps and Team Foundation Server